fedosejev/front-end-course/week-05/day-03/warm-up.md

 ## 4.

-Produce a simplest example of a closure.
+Produce the simplest example of a closure.

 ## 5.